Total orders realizable as the distances between two sets of points: Introduction

+As before, we say an order on $[n]\times [m]$ is \emph{realizable in $\R^d$} if there exist sets of points $P,Q\subset\R^d$ which induce this order.

-In this setting, Alamendra-Hernández and Martínez-Sandoval proved that the minimum dimension $d$ in which every order on $[n]\times[m]$ is induced by a pair of sets of points satisfies $n-1\le d\le n$.
+In this setting, Almendra-Hernández and Martínez-Sandoval proved that the minimum dimension $d$ for which every order on $[n]\times[m]$ is realizable in $\R^d$ satisfies $n-1\le d\le n$.

 Our main contribution is showing that the correct value of $d$ is precisely $n$.
-We do this by constructing an order on $[n]\times [n+1]$ that is not induced by any pair of sets of points in $\R^{n-1}$.
+We do this by constructing an order on $[n]\times [n+1]$ that is not realizable in $\R^{n-1}$.
 This statement is made precise in Theorem~\ref{thm:example} below.

 The question that remains is whether or not every order on $[n]\times [n]$ can be obtained by a pair of sets in $\R^{n-1}$.
 An exhaustive computer analysis shows this to be true when $n\le 3$, but we have not been able to prove it for larger values of $n$.